Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The radius is smaller than the ulna.
 It extends from the lateral side of the elbow to the thumb side of the wrist.
 It articulates with the capitulum of the humerus, the radial notch, the head of the ulna, and to two carpal bones (scaphoid and lunate).
 The distal end of the radius has a pointed outgrowth called the styloid process.
 The corresponding bone in the lower leg is the tibia.

 The ulna extends from the medial side of the elbow to the side of the little finger at the wrist and it articulates with the trochlea of the humerus at the olecranon process, a hook-like structure that fits into the olecranon fossa of the humerus.
 The ulna also articulates with the radius proximally and distally.
 At the distal end of the ulna is a styloid process.
 The corresponding bone on the lower leg is the fibula.

-both radius and ulna are long, curved bones, both radius and ulna have distal styloid processes, the distal radius is on the thumb side while the distal ulna is on the pinkie side of the hand, and the radius articulates with the trochlea of the humerus while the ulna does so with the capitulum
+both radius and ulna have distal styloid processes, both radius and ulna are long, curved bones, the distal radius is on the thumb side while the distal ulna is on the pinkie side of the hand, or the radius articulates with the trochlea of the humerus while the ulna does so with the capitulum